Surya824/End_To_End_Deployment/README.md

 ## End to End MAchine Learning Project

-#### This project will help you to learn end to end deploymennt frame work using AWS Elastic Beanstalk.
+#### This project will help you to learn end to end deployment frame work using AWS Elastic Beanstalk.